mpi4py/mpi4py-fft/README.rst

 which will pull in the required dependencies from the conda-forge channel.

-Mpi4py-fft depends on Python packages
+However, note that mpi4py-fft depends on Python packages

     * mpi4py
     * numpy